The Architecture of Agency Volume 5 Value as Sacrifice

 Sacrifice alone is not quite enough.
 To signal value, a sacrifice must be both willed and within one’s power, and each half of that condition excludes a familiar counterfeit.

-It must be willed, because a loss extracted from you signals nothing about your values.
-Handing over a wallet at knifepoint is a sacrifice in the accounting sense, but it reveals only the mugger’s preferences, not yours.
-Only losses you chose, when other options were genuinely on the table, carry information about what you value.
+It must be willed, because a loss extracted from you does not signal endorsement of the loss.
+Handing over a wallet at knifepoint is a sacrifice in the accounting sense, but it primarily reveals the threat structure and a preference for avoiding the threatened injury, not a valuation of enriching the mugger.
+Losses you chose, when other options were genuinely on the table, carry much stronger information about what you value.
 Hold that thought; it does heavy work below.

-This cuts against a common sentimental error: confusing intense yearning with actual value.
-Someone might insist they “value education above all else,” but if they consistently choose luxuries over tuition and leisure over learning, their revealed preferences say otherwise.
-Two people can feel equally passionate about a cause; the one who actually donates time or money values it more, in practice.
+This cuts against a common sentimental error: confusing intense yearning with enacted priority.
+Someone might insist they “value education above all else,” but if they consistently choose luxuries over tuition and leisure over learning, their revealed preferences count against the claim.
+Two people can feel equally passionate about a cause; the one who actually donates time or money supplies stronger behavioral evidence, interpreted relative to each person’s means and alternatives.
 Emotion is not irrelevant, but without action it is undifferentiated heat.
-Only constrained sacrifice generates signal.
+Constrained sacrifice generates the sharper signal.

-It follows that value is always relative to the agent’s situation — their abilities, their resources, their available trade-offs.
-There is no view from nowhere from which to rank valuations across agents by intensity of feeling; there are only agents, each demonstrating what they value by what they give up from where they stand.
-When I speak of value, then, I mean what an agent was willing and able to give up — at cost to themselves, when the choice was real.
-Anything else is moral theater.
+It follows that evidence of value is always relative to the agent’s situation — their abilities, their resources, their available trade-offs.
+There is no view from nowhere from which to rank valuations across agents by intensity of feeling; there are only agents, each supplying evidence through what they avow, attempt, and give up from where they stand.
+When I speak of enacted priority, then, I mean what an agent was willing and able to give up — at cost to themselves, when the choice was real.
+Claims that never meet such a test risk becoming moral theater.

 The Yardstick of Sincerity